goldfinch/adminstyle/README.md

 ## Usage

-To enable the new interface, go to *admin/settings*. 🧙‍♂️ to see the magic do a hard-refresh ✨✨✨
+The new interface is controlled by a switcher in *admin/settings*, for you to easily go back to the original theme if you need to.
+Go and do that in Settings to see the magic 🧙‍♂️ ✨✨✨

+You might need to do a page hard-refresh after enabling/disabling it.

 ## Previews